IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_instance.rst

   service (True, str, None)
     (Required for new resource) The name of the service offering like cloud-object-storage, kms etc

+  last_operation (False, dict, None)
+    The status of the last operation requested on the instance

   id (False, str, None)